 Good news!
 You can now enable “guest access” in Teams for external participants.

 If you need to collaborate with people who are not on your Office 365 account, you can now invite them to become a guest access user with full control over what they can do.

-Note that for external users to be granted guest access, you need to have guest access enabled as an organizational-wide setting in Teams by your Office 365 administrator.
+Note that for external users to be granted guest access, you need to have guest access enabled as an organizational-wide setting in Teams by your Microsoft 365 administrator.

 If your organization decides to enable this feature, your admin will specify exactly what guests will be allowed to do and see when it comes to Calling, Meeting and Messaging on a global basis.